IBM/MLOps-CPD/README.md

 Now download the dataset ([german_credit_data_biased_training.csv](https://github.com/IBM/watson-openscale-samples/blob/main/Cloud%20Pak%20for%20Data/WML/assets/data/credit_risk/german_credit_data_biased_training.csv)) and place it in the bucket you chose to use for the rest of this tutorial.

 ## 1.2.
-Creating the deployment spaces
+Creating Deployment Spaces

-For IBM WML, We have three spaces:
+For IBM Watson Machine Learning, we will need three spaces:
-  1. MLOps_Dev : Dev Space to deploy your models and test before being pushed to the pre-prod
+  1. MLOps_dev : Dev Space to deploy your models and test before being pushed to the pre-prod
   2. MLOps_preprod : Pre-prod Space to deploy and test and validate your models.
 The Validator uses this environment before giving a go ahead to push the models in production.
-  3. MLOps_Prod : Production Space to deploy your validated models and monitor it.
+  3. MLOps_prod : Production Space to deploy your validated models and monitor it.

 ## 1.3.
 Preparing the Notebooks